My Universities (1940)

 Frequently Asked Questions

-My Universities (Moi universiteti) is the last installment of Russian director Mark Donskoy's "Maxim Gorki" trilogy.
+- My Universities is the last installment of Russian director Mark Donskoy's "Maxim Gorki" trilogy.
 Having endured a painful youth in My Childhood and a torturous sojourn as a serf in My Apprenticeship, future writer Gorki reaches maturity with an insatiable desire for personal and artistic freedom.
-The "university" of the title is actual the school of Hard Knocks, as Gorky goes to work in the shipyards and commisserates with the hard-drinking, philosophical dockworkers.
+Gorky goes to work in the shipyards and commisserates with the hard-drinking, philosophical dockworkers.